logione/rest-client/README.md

 # Rest Client by LogiONE

-This is a free, ultra-lightweight and easy to use rest client for node.js supporting JSON requests and streams with no external dependencies.
+This is a free, ultra-lightweight and easy-to-use http(s) client for node.js supporting JSON requests and streams with no external dependencies.

 It uses the native node.js http and https modules and fetch to provide a simple interface for making http(s) requests.

+**New: it supports [Standard Schema](https://standardschema.dev) validation.
+So, you can validate the data received from any API with your preferred library ([list of supported libraries](https://github.com/standard-schema/standard-schema/blob/main/packages/spec/README.md#what-schema-libraries-implement-the-spec)).**

 ## Installation